biblequiz/BibleQuiz.com/_pages/question-examples-under-proposed-rule-changes.md

 In theory, the question writer could demand verses 31 and 32 **_or_** verses 32 and 35, both with the same answer of "Peter, Jesus."
 This is required to be labeled "From separate verses."

-## Questions that require multiple answers from multiple verses (not Chapter Analysis, GCA, QQ/EQ, or QCQ/ECQ)
+## Multiple answers from multiple verses (not Chapter Analysis, GCA, QQ/EQ, or QCQ/ECQ)

 This works in the same way it does under the existing rules, with the addition of "From separate verses" or "From consecutive verses."